justasojourner/VatCheck/README.md

 # European VAT Checker

 ## Introduction
-This is a Python VAT number validator for European VATs.
-It includes EU member states which provide one API interface, VIES, which links to the national VAT number lookup system of the respective EU countries, as well as other non-EU European countries such as the UK, Switzerland, Norway.
+This is a Python VAT number validator and company & address information for European VATs.
+It includes EU member states for which there is one API service, VIES, which links to the national VAT number lookup system of the respective EU countries, as well as other non-EU European countries such as the UK, Switzerland, Norway.

 It is only for European countries.